atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 ## Conclusion

-The new study is a high-quality trial and adds something legitimately valuable to the creatine–hair discussion.
-It strongly suggests that creatine:
+The new study is a high-quality trial and strongly suggests that creatine:

-- Does not raise DHT
+- Does not raise DHT, and,
 - Does not worsen hair outcomes in men without AGA

-But because the researchers screened out anyone with even mild signs of androgenetic alopecia — a fact the authors confirmed directly — the results tell us nothing about men who are genetically predisposed to male pattern baldness.
+But because the researchers screened out anyone with even mild signs of androgenetic alopecia, the results tell us much less about creatine's potential effects men who *are* genetically predisposed to male pattern baldness.

-For many people, this study should be reassuring.
-For others, it simply means the question isn't fully settled yet.

-Either way, the study is a step forward — just not quite the sweeping answer many people assumed.